 Paris, France – For a lot of French people, the two words “Covid-19” and “technology” have become closely associated with a third: “resistance”.
 Indeed, in the past few months, several attempts by the government to deploy digital technologies to monitor aspects of the population’s activities – their movements, contacts, habits – has met anger from both citizens and French institutions tasked with protecting citizens’ rights, worried about the potential of excessive surveillance and the associated privacy risks.

-Debates concerned, for example, whether the app would be able to access and collect individual data or anonymised and aggregated data – thus, not directly identifying a person, even if total anonymisation on the internet is known to be Other issues included whether eventual follow-ups to alerts by caregivers or any authorities would be based on voluntary action of the concerned person, or from a third party.
+Debates concerned, for example, whether the app would be able to access and collect individual data or anonymised and aggregated data – thus, not directly identifying a person, even if total anonymisation on the internet is known to be very difficult to achieve.
+Other issues included whether eventual follow-ups to alerts by caregivers or any authorities would be based on voluntary action of the concerned person, or from a third party.

 France has a long history of NGOs and other civil society organisations working as ‘guardians’ of digital freedoms